-Sadly, while my ES was in the best years for exploring the stories, my set was in storage (we lived in a small house in DeKalb and just didn't have room for all my books).
-Lately, I've been reading from the set to my younger boys and they are really enjoying it (plus I've noticed my husband and ES also listening in).
+Sadly, while Bryce was in the best years for exploring the stories, my set was in storage (we lived in a small house in DeKalb and just didn't have room for all my books).
+Lately, I've been reading from the set to my younger boys and they are really enjoying it (plus I've noticed my husband and Bryce also listening in).
 At this point, we have only read from the first volume, but I can't wait to get to the others (perhaps a good goal for summer reading).

-Volume One is entitled, A,B,C, Go and contains nursery rhymes, folk tales and poems.
-My absolute favorites from this volume would have to be the story of "The Five Chinese Brothers" by Claire Hutchet Bishop, and the poem, "Wynken, Blynken, and Nod," by Eugene Field.
+Volume One. titled, A, B, C, Go, contains nursery rhymes, folk tales and poems.
+My absolute favorites from this volume would be the story of "The Five Chinese Brothers" by Claire Hutchet Bishop, and the poem, "Wynken, Blynken, and Nod," by Eugene Field.

 Volume Two, Once Upon a Time, contains fables and folk tales organized by country of origin.
 This is the volume which clinched the deal for me, since I have never seen my favorite from this volume anywhere else.
 It is a folk story called "Soap, Soap, Soap," retold by Richard Chase.
 We loved it so much, while growing up, that my older brother Mark memorized the entire three and a half page story and would recite it with a southern drawl.